Louisiana might not impose its own estate tax, but residents of the Bayou State should still account for their heirs’ financial obligations.

 Louisiana, like most other states, does not impose any gift taxes.
 However, Bayou State residents may be compelled to pay gift taxes if they receive an inheritance from a decedent who resided in a state with gift taxes.

 The generation-skipping transfer tax is a tax levied on property passed two or more generations beyond that of the transferring decedent.

 However, the generation-skipping transfer tax can be exempted up to $12.06 million.
 Similar to other exemptions, this amount is also portable for married couples.

 While Louisiana’s tax-friendly laws effectively exempt most Bayou State residents from having to worry about estate-related taxes, high-net-worth families and people who own properties in other states may have long-term tax implications when passing assets and properties to the next generation.

-If you need assistance planning your Louisiana succession, please call Scott Vicknair Law at 504-264-1057 to schedule your initial consultation.
+If you need assistance planning your Louisiana succession, please call Scott Vicknair Law, Estate and Probate Division at 504-264-1057 to get started today.